Change is the only constant...

-Online and digital provision of health care is here and will only grow.
-Community pharmacy will need to demonstrate and evidence the added value it provides to commissioners and consumers alike through a care-led, quality-based service that differentiates it from an online offer and other providers.
+Online and digital provision of health care is here now and will only grow.
+Community pharmacy will need to demonstrate and evidence the added value it provides to commissioners and consumers alike through a care-led, quality-based service that differentiates it from an online offer and other providers whilst embracing technology.

 There is also a drive to greater self-care and ownership of individual’s and population’s health and wellbeing.
 This is an opportunity to gain back some of the OTC medicines market, particularly the USP of P-medicines, and to be the provider of choice of an increased array of prevention and protection services, both commissioned and private.

-Pharmacist’s roles are changing which means letting go of some or all of the supply activities within the dispensary and focussing on clinical checks, advanced, commissioned and private services.
+Pharmacist’s roles are changing which means letting go of some or all of the supply activities within the dispensary and focussing on clinical commissioned and private services.
 Having an engaged, informed and motivated team of people with the right skills has never been more important.
 Leading and managing people has become a core part of the job.

 Community pharmacy must take control of its own destiny, this means you making it happen, not someone else, and that requires a good plan, strong leadership and effective execution.